EOEPCA/deployment-guide/docs/building-blocks/federated-data-proxy.md

 # Federated Data Proxy Building Block

+!!! info "Coming Soon"
-> **Coming Soon**: This Building Block is under active development and is not yet available for deployment via this guide.
+    This Building Block is under active development and is not yet available for deployment via this guide.
 The proxy and control-plane components are currently only published to a private container registry.
 This page will be extended with full deployment instructions once public images/charts are available.

 ## Introduction